sonejostudios/StereoLevels/README.md

 Created with FAUST
 http://faust.grame.fr/

-Use the Faust Online Compiler to buid binaries.
+Use the Faust Online Compiler to build binaries.